-Students and board members stand off at Co-op AGM
+Students and board members stand off at Co-op AGM5 April 2017

 Behind a facade of tacky logos, overpriced textbooks and shelves overflowing with Doctor Who merchandise, a power struggle is unfolding in the University Co-op bookshop (the Co-op) between the Board of Directors and students campaigning to make the organisation more accountable to its members.